habolanos/net-pilot/README.md

 This is a simple pipeline example for a .NET Core application, showing just how easy it is to get up and running with .NET development using GitLab.
+And like a feature about inner repos github and gitlab

 # Reference links